 As a local taxing district college, Aims assesses a mill levy on all property within the tax district.
 Aims is one of only two local district colleges in the state of Colorado.
 While Aims does not participate in the Colorado State College Opportunity Fund (COF), it does receive funding from the state through a line item in the annual Long Bill, approved by the Colorado Legislature each year.
 Tuition and fees make up approximately 20 percent of the college’s budget.

 Aims is governed by a Board of Trustees consisting of five members elected at public elections for staggered terms of four years each.
 The Board of Trustees is established and derives its powers from the Constitution of the State of Colorado and the Colorado Revised Statutes.
 Under law, The Board of Trustees is charged with holding property in the name of the college, hiring the chief executive of the college, establishing organizational, financial and educational policies and adopting the annual budget.
 The college president is charged with performing the duties of the Chief Executive Officer including implementation of policies, procedures and contracts; administration of the employment relationship with college employees, as well as employment policies and regulations and administration of all educational programs and business affairs.
 The president also provides leadership and direction to others in administrative positions in the performance of their duties.
 For day-to-day college operations the college president relies on the Cabinet to help keep the college running smoothly.
-This team consists of the President, Vice President of Administrative Services, Vice President of Academic Affairs, Vice President of Student Affairs, Executive Director of Communications and Public Information, Executive Director Human Resources and Executive Assistant to the President.
+This team consists of the President, Vice President of Administrative Services, Vice President of Academic Affairs, Vice President of Student Engagement, Inclusion & Success, Executive Director of Communications and Public Information, Executive Director Human Resources and Executive Assistant to the President.

 The Communications & Public Information Office can answer questions and connect you with the correct person or department to serve as a source for your story.
 You can reach the office at (970) 339-6206.